nigrosimone/ng-http-caching/README.md

 - `NgHttpCachingStrategy.DISALLOW_ALL`: Only the request with `X-NG-HTTP-CACHING-ALLOW-CACHE` header are cacheable if HTTP method is into `allowedMethod`;

 ### isExpired (function - default see NgHttpCachingService.isExpired());
-If this function return `true` the request is expired and a new request is send to backend.
+If this function return `true` the request is expired and a new request is send to backend, if return `false` isn't expired.
 If the result is `undefined`, the normal behaviour is provided.
 Example of customization: